Akerselva

 In the past, the river was utilized as a source of energy for local industry, and along the river there are many old industrial buildings.

+In 1964, a 500-meter-long tunnel was constructed to allow the river to flow under the track area at Oslo Central Station.
+The tunnel runs from Vaterlandsparken to the Oslo fjord near the Opera house.

-In the 1970s, the river was heavily contaminated after 150 years of industrial and sewage discharge.
+By the 1970s, the river was heavily contaminated after 150 years of industrial and sewage discharge.
 In the 1980s, a local initiative to limit emissions and revive the flora and fauna of the river began.